Call Now For A Free Consultation

 What Do I Do If I Think That I’m Being Discriminated Against?

-If you think you have been discriminated against in employment on the basis of disability, you should contact the U.S. Equal Employment Opportunity Commission.
+If you think you have been discriminated against in employment on the basis of disability, you should contact the U.S. Equal Employment Opportunity Commission, or the state California Department of Fair Employment and Housing.
 A charge of discrimination generally must be filed within 180 days of the alleged discrimination.
-You may have up to 300 days to file a charge if there is a State or local law that provides relief for discrimination on the basis of disability.
-However, to protect your rights, it is best to contact EEOC promptly if discrimination is suspected.
+The state now has a three year statute of limitations for asserting disability discrimination claims.
+However, to protect your rights, it is best to contact EEOC or the DFEH promptly if discrimination is suspected.

 You may file a charge of discrimination on the basis of disability by contacting any EEOC field office, located in cities throughout the United States.
 If you have been discriminated against, you are entitled to a remedy that will place you in the position you would have been in if the discrimination had never occurred.
 You may be entitled to hiring, promotion, reinstatement, back pay, or reasonable accommodation, including reassignment.
 You may also be entitled to attorneys fees.